macroing/Dayflower-Path-Tracer/README.md

 Note
 ----
-This library hasn't been released yet.
+This program hasn't been released yet.
 So, even though it says it's version 1.0.0 in all Java source code files, it shouldn't be treated as such.
-When this library reaches version 1.0.0, it will be tagged and available on the "releases" page.
+When this program reaches version 1.0.0, it will be tagged and available on the "releases" page.